CAU-Capstone-PPL/CafePlugGuardian-ML_Server_Flask/README.md

 * Framwork which you can edit python code.
 * Torch version 2.1.1
 * Open your port 5000 or change port num which you will use
-* Need Machine Learning Model(same as model in CafePlugGuardian-Ml github repository)
+* Need Machine Learning Model(same as model in github repository CafePlugGuardian-Ml)

 ### How to run a flask server
 Grab a git clone from the desired location and run it by typing python app.py in the terminal.